mwibrow/PiNT/README.md

 for the picture

-Use the settings to set the source folder for the pictures and the destibatio folder for the recordings.
+Use the settings to set the source folder for the pictures and the destination folder for the recordings.
 The pictures should be square and of a reasonably high resolution, (e.g., `512px x 512px`)
 Recordings will be saved